Teddy Robin and the Playboys

-Teddy Robin and the Playboys was a 1960s Hong Kong English pop band.
+Teddy Robin and the Playboys was a 1960s Hong Kong English pop and rock band.
 The most notable members were Teddy Robin (vocals/guitar), who has a successful career as a singer/songwriter, actor, and filmmaker; and Norman Cheng (lead guitar), who later became a top executive in charge of Polydor Records' Southeast Asian operations in the 1970s, and is the father of actor/singer Ronald Cheng.
 Other members included Teddy Robin's two brothers, Raymond and William Kwan, on rhythm guitar and bass, respectively; Frederick Chan on drums; and later, Ricky Chan on keyboards.
 Their first EP, "Lies" b/w "Six Days in May", was released in 1966.
 Other popular cover hits included "Pretty Blue Eyes", "Lies", and "Carousel".